Quidditch (real-life sport): Officials

-The snitch runner, being a neutral player and assistant referee, may help the referees to determine whether or not the catch was clean.
+The flag runner, being a neutral player and assistant referee, may help the referees to determine whether or not the catch was clean.

 There is also usually a timekeeper and scorekeeper for each game.

 Rules history

 The rules of quidditch have changed significantly as the sport has developed over time.
-New rulebooks are released approximately every one or two years.
+New IQA rulebooks are released approximately every one or two years.

 Rulebook 8

 The release of Rulebook 8 coincided partially with the reformation of the IQA.
 As USQ released the rulebook, the IQA chose to adopt the eighth iteration as the de facto international standard where the proceeding rulebook will be released under the guise of the IQA.
 The changes from Rulebook 7 to Rulebook 8 were minimal except in two areas: blue cards and snitching.

 A technical foul results in a blue card on a player where that player must substitute with another player of the same position.
 The substitution does not, however, result in a power play for the other team, and play is not stopped when this card is rendered.
 A play may accrue an unlimited number of technical fouls during a match.

 Snitching also changed in Rulebook 8 resulting in the deletion of off-pitch seeking.
 Where before, the snitch would be "released" before each match by running off the pitch during a set amount of time, now the snitch is released to the field, limited to the playing area, at 17 minutes (the seekers being released at 18 minutes).
 Many NGBs chose to continue playing under Rulebook 7 rules.